Langtang Valley Trek - 8 Days

 What's included

-• Airport Transfers: Complimentary pick-up and drop-off service at Thamel hotel to Syaprubeshi Bus park.
+• Airport Transfers: Complimentary pick-up and drop-off service at Thamel hotel to Syaprubeshi Bus Park.

 • Meals: Daily breakfast, lunch, and dinner, including tea or coffee.